Michigan Pre Settlement Loans

 Within the state of Michigan, we are not allowed to fund personal injury lawsuits seeking workers compensation.
 That is because Michigan law requires victims of work-related personal injuries to seek compensation from their employers, who are expected to have workers compensation insurance on hand.
 As a result, we cannot give out a pre-settlement loan to anyone seeking worker’s compensation.
 In the case that an employer has no workers compensation insurance plan laid out, they are fined by the state.

-Delta Settlement Funding is also not eligible to provide settlement loans in Michigan for soft tissue damage cases.
+Rapid Lawsuit Funding is also not eligible to provide settlement loans in Michigan for soft tissue damage cases.

 GET LAWSUIT CASH TODAY